SooryaGeorge7/Python-Vs-Javascript-Quiz/README.md

 How confident are you in knowing the difference between Python and Javascript ?

-Test your knowledge with this quiz in order to validate your knowledge(Yes, i used the term validate because testing just your website may not be enough!)
+Test your knowledge with this quiz in order to validate your knowledge(Yes, i used the term "validate" because testing just your website may not be enough!)

-The languages Javascript and Python have a lot in common, but also subtle differences.They say that if you know one of them , its easier to learn the other.
+The languages Javascript and Python have a lot in common, but also subtle differences(atleast in terms of syntax).They say that if you know one of them , its easier to learn the other.
 This statement may be true, but it is also very easy to misplace and confuse code syntax for either of the progamming languages.

 This quiz is aimed to help instil a lot of the differences between the two so that it is easier for users to code when they use either one of the languages in a program.